Robert Richard Hieronimus: Artcars

-In 2006, Hieronimus transformed his Mercedes 300 SD into the Biodiesel-fueled "Founding Fathers Artcar" – the only Biodiesel Artcar in the state of Maryland and a popular feature in regional parades.
-In 2008, this car was repainted and renamed to "We the People."
+In 2006, Hieronimus transformed his Mercedes 300 SD into the Biodiesel-fueled "Founding Fathers Artcar" – the only biodiesel artcar in the state of Maryland and a popular feature in regional parades.
+In 2008, this car was repainted and renamed to "We the People".

 Yellow Submarine

 In 2002, Hieronimus published Inside the Yellow Submarine: The Making of the Beatles Animated Classic, which has been called "an indispensable companion to the movie."
-The companion volume It's All in the Mind: Inside The Beatles' Yellow Submarine vol. 2 was published in 2021.
-His perspective on Yellow Submarine is unique in that it includes interviews with all the principle creators of the original film as well as a symbolic and archetypal analysis of this classic film.
-In March–April 2005, Dr. Bob Hieronimus was invited to speak on a panel of Yellow Submarine experts after the screening of "Yellow Submarine" during the first Abbey Road Film Festival at this legendary Beatles location.
+The companion volume It's All in the Mind: Inside The Beatles' Yellow Submarine vol. 2 was published in 2021 with the addition of co-author Laura E. Cortner.
+His books include interviews with all the principle creators of the original film as well as a symbolic and archetypal analysis of this classic film.
+In March–April 2005, Hieronimus was invited to speak on a panel of Yellow Submarine experts after the screening of the film during the first Abbey Road Film Festival.
 He spent many of his off-duty hours drawing a six-foot mural of the Yellow Sub on the outside wall of Abbey Road Studios.
 Hieronimus continues to uncover new information on this film and in 2008 for the 40th anniversary published several new articles for various Beatles and animation magazines with new information discovered since the publication of Inside the Yellow Submarine.

 Negro league baseball

 Robert Hieronimus and Zohara Meyerhoff Hieronimus champion environmental and social causes including supporting the Negro league baseball players who suffered racial discrimination.
 Serving on the Negro League Baseball Players Association (NLBPA) Board of Directors, they were instrumental in arranging for representatives of the NLBPA to participate at a lecture and reception for Black History Month in the East Room of The White House.
-President George Bush said, "Let me single out, as a fan, the representatives of the Negro League Baseball Players Association."

-After being almost forgotten for thirty years after the Negro leagues were completely absorbed by Major League Baseball, this presidential honor was particularly poignant.
-On Feb.
-8, 1994 Vice President Al Gore once again welcomed a representative team of nine Negro league baseball veterans and the Hieronimuses to a Black History Month White House Ceremony.

-Additionally, the Hieronimuses are friends of the Leon Day family and were instrumental for Day being nominated to the Baseball Hall of Fame.